franciscop/brownies/readme.md

 local.token = 42;         // Set it
 const t = local.token;    // Get it
-delete local.token;       // Forget it
+delete local.token;       // Remove it
 ```

 You can also iterate them as expected with `Object.keys()`, `Object.values()`, `for(... in ...)` and `for (... of ...)`: